ant-design/ant-design/components/color-picker/index.en-US.md

   title: Data Entry
 ---

-Components providing color selection
+Components providing color selection, Available since `5.5.0`.

 ## When To Use

-Used when the user needs to customize the color selection
+Used when the user needs to customize the color selection.

 ## Examples